alexa/ask-cli/docs/Upgrade-Project-From-V1.md

 **NOTE:**
 * No changes will be made to existing AWS resources.
 We will utilize existing Lambda ARN(s) from the Lambda resources list in v1.
-* The upgrade-to-v2 command assumes v1 project structure, and focusing on managing existing resources in Alexa or AWS.
+* The upgrade-project command assumes v1 project structure, and focusing on managing existing resources in Alexa or AWS.
 Should this fail, we will present developers with error, link to GitHub issues to ask for support.
 * The ./hooks folder is no longer needed, as ask-cli v2 can infer code build flow.

 If you encounter any problems during this upgrade process, please create a [issues](https://github.com/alexa-labs/ask-cli/issues) to us.